Our mission is to be a strong political voice on behalf of ambitious startups, scaleups and founders

 Attract capital

-NAST has two principles for policy, that our suggested actions are based on.
+NAST has four principles for policy that we base our capital policy on.

 Attract talent